-All baccalaureate degrees require completion of a minimum of 120 credit hours and completion of the General Education requirements.
-To graduate from the University of North Carolina at Charlotte, students must earn the last 25% of degree requirements at UNC Charlotte and must be in good academic standing and have earned a minimum grade point average of at least 2.0 in the major/minor.
+All baccalaureate degrees require completion of 120 credit hours (except for programs that have applied for and received a waiver to exceed 120 credit hours from the UNC Charlotte Board of Trustees), including completion of the General Education requirements.
+To graduate from the University of North Carolina at Charlotte, students must earn at least 25% of degree requirements at UNC Charlotte, including the last 12 credit hours of work in the major field and at least 6 credit hours of a minor at UNC Charlotte, must be in good academic standing, and must have earned a minimum grade point average of at least 2.0 in the major/minor.

 II.
 Policy Statement